 The Revenue Commissioners can legally enter a residential property for the purpose of ascertaining its chargeable value.
 You must permit a person authorised by the Revenue Commissioners to inspect the property if they consider this necessary.

-If you do not submit a Local Property Tax return with your self-assessment of the LPT payable, the Revenue Estimate will become due and payable.
+If you did not submit a Local Property Tax return with your self-assessment of the LPT payable, the Revenue Estimate will become due and payable.
 The Revenue Estimate is automatically displaced when you submit a return with your self-assessed amount.

 You are liable for LPT if you own a property on the liability date.
 The liability date for 2013 is 1 May 2013 and the liability date for 2014 is 1 November 2013.
 The actual charge payable on the property is based on its value on the valuation date (1 May 2013 for the period until 2016) and this does not change.